carpentries/instructor-training/episodes/02-practice.md

 primary goal is *not*
 to teach the syntax of a particular programming language, or the detailed methods involved in doing research in a particular domain, but *to help them construct a working mental model* so that they have something to attach facts to.
-In other words, to teach people how to think about programming and data management
-(and about using computers in research more generally).
+In other words, our goal is to teach people how to think about programming and data management (and about using computers in research more generally).

-### Why We Go Slowly
+### The Importance of Going Slowly

+> If someone feels it's too slow, they'll be a bit bored.
+If they feel it's too fast, they'll never come back to programming.
+> — Kunal Marwaha, SWC instructor
+{: .quotation}

-The transition from novice to competent practitioner is no more and no less than the construction of correct (enough) categories, i.e., the construction of a new mental model of this new intellectual domain.
+The transition from novice to competent practitioner is primarily the construction of a new mental model of this new intellectual domain.
-The goal of education for novices is, therefore, to help them form the right categories.
+The goal of education for novices is, therefore, to help them form the right categories and make connections among concepts.
-Until they've done that,
-trying to impart "mere information" just confuses them (and is therefore a waste of time).
+Until they've done that, trying to impart "mere information" just confuses them (and is therefore a waste of time).

-This is one of the reasons software documentation is so often frustrating.
-Reference material is opaque to someone who doesn't know what they're looking for, such as a novice who doesn't yet have a mental map of the domain.
-On the other hand,
-tutorials meant to help people build such a map are too slow and too diffuse for people who already have one.
-It is possible to craft something that serves both communities, but it's often simpler to address their needs separately.

-As an example of this idea's practical implications, our [lesson on the Unix shell][swc-shell-novice] only introduces 12 commands, and we usually spend two and a half hours working through it.
+As an example of this idea's practical implications, our [lesson on the Unix shell][swc-shell-novice] only introduces 16 commands, and we usually spend two and a half hours working through it.
-Twelve and a half minutes per command may seem glacially slow, but the lesson's real purpose is to teach learners about paths, history, wildcards, pipes and filters, command-line arguments, redirection, and all the other big ideas on which the shell depends, and without which people cannot understand how to use commands (or how to read their manual pages).
+Eleven minutes per command may seem glacially slow, but the lesson's real purpose is to teach learners about paths, history, wildcards, pipes and filters, command-line arguments, redirection, and all the other big ideas on which the shell depends, and without which people cannot understand how to use commands.

 That model also includes things like: